lazagjo/git-basic/README.md

 ## Practice Output
 1. Your repo url in Github
 2. Your answer for What is the difference between `add`, `commit`, and `push`?

+add is when you queue your modifications or changes within the file to commit commit is when you want your changes saved locally and ready to be pushed push is when you will submit the changes to the git url or git repository